 - able to make good decisions, and solve problems

-- understanding of other cultures' attitudes to medical treatment.
+- aware of attitudes to medical treatment in different cultures

 Useful experience for anaesthetists includes: